-BENTONVILLE, Ark.
-(AP) — Wal-Mart Stores Inc. is hoping its decision to boost workers' paychecks will help it boost its bottom line.
+BENTONVILLE, Arkansas (AP) — Wal-Mart Stores Inc. is hoping its decision to boost workers’ paychecks will help it boost its bottom line.

-The nation's largest private employer announced on Thursday that it's giving a raise to about half-million U.S. workers as part of a $1 billion investment that includes changes that Wal-Mart says are aimed at giving workers more opportunities for advancement and more consistent schedules.
+The largest private employer in the U.S. announced on Thursday that it’s giving a raise to about half-million U.S. workers as part of a $1 billion investment that includes changes that Wal-Mart says are aimed at giving workers more opportunities for advancement and more consistent schedules.

 The changes come as the company has faced increased pressure to pay its hourly employees more.
 But Wal-Mart, which has been criticized for its messy stores and poor customer service, says it’s also focusing on recruiting and retaining better workers so that it can improve its business.